Case Study

 Overview

-In 2021/22, Sheffield Children’s Hospital Foundation Trust undertook two key projects in partnership with trade unions.
+In 2021/22, Sheffield Children’s Hospital NHS Foundation Trust undertook two key projects in partnership with trade unions.
 The first project aimed to overcome the challenges associated with implementing Vaccination as a Condition of Deployment (VCOD), and the second was a project to prevent and reduce violence from service users to deliver a safer workplace for staff.

 Background